Brits can look forward to an extra bank holiday in 2022 courtesy of the Queen’s Platinum Jubilee.

 Whether you receive paid time off for the extra bank holiday on Friday 3rd June depends on your employment contract.
 Work contracts that define holiday entitlement as ‘X number of days plus bank holidays’ are likely to get paid for the bank holiday.

 This is according to law firm Smith Cooper.
 However, they state that contracts that specify bank holidays allowed with their holiday entitlement – i.e. ‘X number of days plus New Years Day, Easter Monday..’ or ‘plus 8 bank holidays’ might not.
 Unless otherwise stated.

 With this in mind, it’s a good idea to check the wording in your employee contract.
 And contact your HR department should you have any questions.

 How many years is a Platinum Jubilee and when did Queen Elizabeth II become Queen?

 A Platinum Jubilee celebrates 70 years on the throne.
 Thereofore it’s a momentous occasion for Her Majesty, the UK and the Commonwealth.
 As it stands, Queen Elizabeth II is officially the longest-serving monarch of all time.

 A Platinum Jubilee medal will be given to those in public service during the celebrations.
 For example, this will include representatives from the Armed Forces and the emergency services.

 Elizabeth II became Queen on February 6th 1952, following the passing of her father George VI.
 She is officially the UK’s longest serving monarch, surpassing the reign of her great-great-grandmother Victoria in 2015.
 And it doesn’t look like the Queen will retire anytime soon.

 When was the Queen coronated?

 25-year-old Elizabeth was one of the youngest monarchs to ascend the throne at the time.
-With the Queen celebrating her official birthday a week later.
+She celebrated her official birthday a week later.